potassco/clorm/docs/clorm/advanced.rst

 ^^^^^^^^^^^

 In logical terms, unification involves transforming one expression into another through term substitution.
-We co-op this terminology for the process of transforming ``Clingo.Symbol`` objects into Clorm facts.
+We co-opt this terminology for the process of transforming ``Clingo.Symbol`` objects into Clorm facts.
 This unification process is integral to using Clorm since it is the main process by which the symbols within a Clingo model are transformed into Clorm facts.